 Efficient aviation infrastructure not only enables emerging markets to transport high-value products – everything from pharmaceuticals and medical instruments to roses and sea bass – to customers around the world but connects business people to new partners and sources of capital.

 “Emerging markets, particularly in Asia and the Middle East, view their airports and aviation infrastructure as strategic assets to compete in the globally connected, speed-driven marketplace,” Kasarda said.
 “We in the United States, unfortunately, too often view our airports and airline networks as nuisances and toxic threats to be controlled.

 “By neglecting our aviation networks, we’re neglecting our trade infrastructure.”

-John D. Kasarda is the Kenan Distinguished Professor of strategy and entrepreneurship and director of the Frank Hawkins Kenan Institute of Private Enterprise at UNC Kenan-Flagler.
+John D. Kasarda is the Kenan Distinguished Professor of strategy and entrepreneurship at UNC Kenan-Flagler.